galvc/React-Messaging-Project/README.md

 - looks like there is a bug with leaving the general room, but will look into it later
 - when to turn off isjoined and do i need it? is there a better way to show the component?
-- once you have joined delete the message. i can think of deleting it once i have joined, but what if i don't join? what if i just go to a different room...? maybe this will work out better when i do the fetching of messages when room name is clicked
-- updated messages are not showing in messagelist

 ### Solved
 - after commmenting .map out this error shows up in chatscreen.js - error reading request body error 400.
 See below
 - messages weren't showing up, .map error.
 Solution: wrong this.state name.
 I also fixed the object properties for the message text, it has since been